Rashida Jones: 2015–present: Career expansion

 In 2015, Jones produced the documentary film Hot Girls Wanted, which examines the role of teenage girls in pornographic films.
-Netflix acquired the film after the film's premiere at Sundance Film Festival; it premiered on May 29, 2015.
-A spin-off series, Hot Girls Wanted: Turned On, debuted in 2017; Jones was a producer and directed the first episode.
+Netflix acquired the film after its debut at Sundance Film Festival; it premiered on May 29, 2015.
+A spin-off series, Hot Girls Wanted: Turned On, was released in 2017; Jones was a producer and directed the first episode.
 Jones is due to be involved in an adaptation of Sell/Buy/Date, a play about the sex industry.
-Through her involvement in Hot Girls Wanted, Jones gathered a negative reputation among sex workers, as they see the film and series as unfairly depicting the industry and as violating performers' consent.
+Through her involvement in Hot Girls Wanted, Jones garnered a negative reputation among sex workers, as they see the film and series as unfairly depicting the industry and as violating performers' consent.
 Turned On was criticized after some people who appeared in it said that they did not give permission or withdrew permission, and that the series included their images or personal details without consent.

 In 2016, Jones co-wrote the teleplay of "Nosedive", an episode of the television anthology series Black Mirror with Michael Schur from a story by Charlie Brooker.
 Jones contributed a "thank-you note" to Michelle Obama in The New York Times in 2016 which was excerpted in the 2017 book Courage Is Contagious.
 In September 2018, Jones's production company, Le Train Train, signed a first-look television deal with MRC.

 Jones and McCormack worked on the script of Toy Story 4 for Pixar Animation Studios.
 Jones left the writing assignment early due to feeling that Pixar is "a culture where women and people of color do not have an equal creative voice".
 The film was released in June 2019, with the pair being among those receiving a "story by" credit.

 Jones voiced the role of Marcy Kappel, a security forces agent of internal affairs, in Blue Sky Studios' animated film Spies in Disguise (2019).
 In 2020, she starred and served as an executive producer on the Netflix sitcom #blackAF opposite Kenya Barris, who created the series.
 Jones also voiced the recurring role of Mia on Fox's Duncanville.
-She starred in the 2020 comedy-drama On the Rocks opposite Bill Murray directed by Sofia Coppola.
+She starred in the 2020 comedy-drama On the Rocks, opposite Bill Murray, which was directed by Sofia Coppola.
 Jones co-wrote the pilot episode of the Hulu mystery thriller series The Other Black Girl, a television adaptation of the 2021 novel by Zakiya Dalila Harris.
 She is also an executive producer on the series.
 The series premiered on September 13, 2023.
 On December 12, 2024, it was announced that Jones is writing a script for an animated Tom and Jerry feature film along with Will McCormack and Michael Govier.